 How to Care for the Giant Waxy Monkey Tree Frog

-A particularly bizarre feature of a giant waxy monkey frog are its long-fingered, almost human- like, hands, which have a lime green spot at the end of each finger.
-It appears that the frogs have a very trendy, but unvaried taste in nail polish.
+A particularly bizarre feature of a giant waxy monkey frog is its long-fingered, almost human-like, hands, which have a lime green spot at the end of each finger.
+It appears that the frogs have a very trendy but unvaried taste in nail polish.

 - Giant waxy monkey tree frogs belong to the genus Phyllomedusa, more commonly known as leaf frogs (because when sleeping they resemble a leaf and camouflage themselves in the foliage).

 - P. bicolor are the largest in the family (hence the "giant" in the common name).
 They are native to the Amazon rain forest of Brazil, Colombia, Peru and the Guianas.

 - They live high in the trees, were they are exposed to wind and the conditions are quite dry.
 To prevent dehydration they produce a waxy secretion which they carefully spread all over their bodies (hence the "waxy" in the common name).